-Policy C-PS-3d: New development, water diversion, vegetation removal, and grading shall be regulated to minimize any increase in flooding and related human injury and property damage and shall comply with the provisions of the Coastal Act and Sonoma County LCP.
+Policy C-PS-3d: New development, water diversion, vegetation removal, and grading shall be regulated to minimize any increase in flooding and related human injury and property damage.
 (GP2020)

 Policy C-PS-3e: Drainage facilities shall be designed to minimize off-site drainage and flooding according to the most current County flood control and design criteria.
 Alternative bio-engineered drainage designs (e.g., low impact development techniques) are preferred and shall be proposed where they provide adequate capacity and performance to handle expected stormwater flows.
 The cost of drainage facilities required to handle stormwater runoff from new development shall be the responsibility of the new development.
 (GP2020)